albertoanalytics/netsuite-access-control-script/README.md

-# NetSuite User Access Inspection Script
+# NetSuite User Access Inspection Script (Updated May 2025)

-This repository contains a SuiteScript 2.0 script for inspecting user access controls in Oracle NetSuite.
-The script logs each user's internal ID, email, and role to the Execution Log.
+This repository contains an optimized SuiteScript 2.0 script for inspecting user access controls in Oracle NetSuite.
+The script logs each user's internal ID, email, role name, and role ID to the Execution Log with improved memory management and error handling.
+This is an updated version of the original script with significant performance and functionality enhancements.

 - [Project Description](#project-description)
 - [Getting Started](#getting-started)